For Maine readers, 2010 was a political year to remember.

 4. Olympian seth Wescott wins gold: Mainer Seth Wescott takes gold at the Vancouver Winter Olympics in the men’s snowboardcross.

-President Obama visited Portland, speaking before more than 2,000 at the Portland Expo a week after he signed health care reform into law.
+6. President Obama visits Portland to tout health care: President Obama makes his first trip to Maine as president, speaking before a crowd of more than 2,000 at the Portland Expo.
+Obama’s visit came a week after he signed health care reform into law.

 During the speech, the president highlighted Theresa D’Andrea of Limerick and local business owner Bill Milliken as examples of how the new law would help people.

 Obama did visit Maine again – in July, he returned with his wife, Michelle, and their daughers, Sasha and Malia, for a long weekend on Mount Desert Island.